Mohammad Al-Shatti

-Mohammad Al-Shatti (محمد الشطي; born 30 November 2006) is a Jordanian professional footballer who plays as a right back for Jordanian Pro League club Al-Ahli and Jordan U23.
+Mohammad Al-Shatti (محمد الشطي; born 30 November 2006) is a Jordanian professional footballer who plays as a right back for Jordanian Pro League club Al-Ahli.

 Club career

 Al-Ahli

 On 2 February 2025, Al-Shatti signed his first professional contract at Al-Ahli.
 He made his professional league debut at the club on the last matchday of the 2024–25 Jordanian Pro League against Al-Sareeh.
 He scored his first goal during the opening campaign of the 2025–26 Jordanian Pro League season, in a 5–2 loss to Al-Hussein.

 International career

 On 24 August 2025, Al-Shatti was called up to the Jordanian under-23 team to participate in two friendlies against Bahrain, as well as to participate in 2026 AFC U-23 Asian Cup qualification matches.

+On 23 December 2025, Al-Shatti was called up to the 2026 AFC U-23 Asian Cup, where he made his sole appearance in the competition against Japan.